-The Building Type Summary provides standards for the placement and massing of each of the ten building types in Tucker Hill.
+The Building Type Summary provides standards for the placement and massing of each of the two building types in Tucker Hill represented in Phase 4.
 The top row of the chart contains basic information about each building type, including building function, frontage type, building disposition, and drive access.
-The chart itself specifies the types of buildings that may occur in each of the three Transect zones in the community.
+The chart itself specifies the types of buildings that may occur in the Transect zone in Phase 4.
 A blank space in the chart indicates that particular building type is not permitted in the transect.
 Each segment of the chart contains a diagram and all of the pertinent dimensions and specifications for building placement and height within a given lot.
-Note that many of these values are provided as a range of dimensions. height within a given lot.
-Note that many of these values are provided as a range of dime

-It should be noted that while the majority of the buildings within Tucker Hill fall within the parameters of the Building Types detailed on the following pages, certain buildings may not.
+Note that many of these values are provided as a range of dimensions. and height within a given lot.
+Note that many of these values are provided as a range of dimer should be noted that while the majority of the buildings within Tucker Hill fall within the parameters of the Building Types detailed on the following pages, certain buildings may not.
 These buildings are those that fall in the "Special District" areas or under "Specialized" Building Disposition categories described on the previous pages.
 An example of such a building may be a school or a community center.
 Final approval on all such lots and dispositions shall be given by the Planning and Zoning Commission and is dependent on whether or not the building is in keeping with the principles of the Pattern Book as well as the goals and objectives of the City of McKinney Comprehensive Plan and Zoning Ordinance.